Location Of The Animals

 Q: Where and when do the transporters deliver?

-A: Throw Away Pups: Has planned stops from SC all the way to VT.
-They deliver bi-weekly on Fri and Sat.
+A: Throw Away Pups: Has planned stops from NC all the way to VT.
 They have their delivery spots in each state and you must meet them at the closest one to you.
 We do have alternate transport options if needed.

 Q: What happens if there is a delay in transport due to weather or other unpredictable things?